bornkiller/stream-assert-gulp/readme.md

 match the assertion, then pass success.

 ## Assert chain
-As promised, now it does support chain assert after v0.2.x, better than `stream-assert`.
+As promised, now it does support chain assert after v0.2.x.
 Pay attention when you need chain assert, assert below just work right, when all the assertion passed, the `done` callback has no argument. when any assertion failed, it will jump to the end, and `done` callback has error(this assertion throwed) as first argument.

 Till now, `length`, `nth`, `first`, `last` support chained asssertion, also, `all` and `any` works for chained assertion since v0.4.0.